-- The household has NOT been identified as having severe service needs AND has been living in a place not meant for human habitation, a safe haven, or in an emergency shelter for less than six months or has experienced less than three occasions of living in one of these locations in the past 3 years; and, - There are no eligible households within the CoC's geographic area that meet the criteria under Order of Priority 1 and 2 for non-dedicated or non-prioritized PSH.
+- The household is eligible for CoC Program-funded PSH meaning that there is a household member with a disability, and they are coming from a place not meant for human habitation, safe haven, or emergency shelter.
+This includes persons exiting an institution where they have resided for 90 days or less but were living or residing in a place not meant for human habitation, a safe haven, or in an emergency shelter immediately prior to entering the institution; and, - The household has NOT been identified as having severe service needs AND has been living in a place not meant for human habitation, a safe haven, or in an emergency shelter for less than six months or has experienced less than three occasions of living in one of these locations in the past 3 years; and, - There are no eligible households within the CoC's geographic area that meet the criteria under Order of Priority 1 and 2 for non-dedicated or non-prioritized PSH.

-Order of Priority 4: A household should be prioritized fourth in non-dedicated and non-prioritized PSH if the following is true:
+Order of Priority 4: A household should be prioritized fourth in non-dedicated and non- prioritized PSH if the following is true:

-- Any household that is eligible for CoC Program-funded PSH meaning that there is a household member with a disability and they are coming from transitional housing where they entered directly from a place not meant for human habitation, emergency shelter, or safe haven. - There are no eligible households within the CoC's geographic area that meet the criteria under Order of Priority 1, 2, and 3 for non-dedicated or non-prioritized PSH.
+- Any household that is eligible for CoC Program-funded PSH meaning that there is a household member with a disability, and they are coming from transitional housing where they entered directly from a place not meant for human habitation, emergency shelter, or safe haven. - There are no eligible households within the CoC's geographic area that meet the criteria under Order of Priority 1, 2, and 3 for non-dedicated or non-prioritized PSH.